the phd project

 a self-guided independent study project,

-with the objective of becoming an expert in the subjects of Shakespearean drama, early modern English history and literature, and the history of the city of London
+with the objective of becoming an expert in the subjects of Shakespearean drama, early modern English history, Renaissance literature, and the history of the city of London

 TALES TOLD BY AN IDIOT